-- Determine the vascular plant and vertebrate animal species that occur on, and immediately adjacent to, the Project site. - Ascertain the presence of plant or animal species given special status by government agencies, with an emphasis on sensitive species or communities not covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities. - Consider the site location as it relates to Conservation Areas as designated in the CVMSHCP. - If necessary and where appropriate, recommend measures to mitigate significant adverse impacts of the Project on any non-Plan-covered sensitive species and habitats determined to occur within the Project boundaries.
+- Determine the vascular plant and vertebrate animal species that occur on, and immediately adjacent to, the Project site. - Ascertain the presence of plant or animal species given special status by government agencies, with an emphasis on sensitive species or communities not covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities. - Consider the site location as it relates to the CVMSHCP and its Conservation Areas. - If necessary and where appropriate, recommend measures to mitigate significant adverse impacts of the Project on sensitive species and habitats not covered in the plan but determined to occur within the Project boundaries.

 Survey methodology included literature review to determine resources that are known to exist within the general area and to determine the possible occurrence of sensitive species.
-The review included a search in the California Natural Diversity Database (updated January, 2017).
-Field surveys were initiated in January of 2017.
-Daytime field surveys were conducted on January 24, 25, 26 2017 and January 29, 30, and 31st of the following week.
-Night surveys were conducted on January 25 and 26 2017.
+The review included a search in the California Natural Diversity Database (updated November, 2016).
+Field surveys were initiated in November of 2016.
+Daytime field surveys were conducted on November 14, 15, 16, 25, 26, and December 9, 2016.
+Night surveys were conducted on November 17 and 18 2016.
 Animal surveys were conducted simultaneously with plant surveys.
-In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on January 25 and 26, 2017.
-Invertebrate sampling was conducted on the evenings of January 24 and 25, 2017.
-Three Bioquip Light Traps were used for attracting and livecapturing flying insects and some terrestrial arthropods.
+In addition, twenty-five live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site during the evenings of November 17 and 18, 2016.
+Invertebrate sampling was conducted on the evenings of November 17 and 18, 2016.
+Two Bioquip Light Traps were used for attracting and live-capturing flying insects and some terrestrial arthropods.
 Black lights were the attracting mechanism with each trap powered by a 12-volt automobile battery.
 Traps were placed for maximum visibility.